-- To make this a grain-free meal, I eat the fajitas without a shell.
+- To make this a grain-free meal, I eat the fajitas without a shell, and instead eat it in a bowl with the rice, some lettuce, and all the other toppings.
 It’s SO good that way and in my opinion, especially with plenty of fried peppers and caramelized onions, you really don’t need the shell!

 - You could also make these with chicken.
 Just stir fry strips of chicken in some Mexican spices like cumin, a little chili powder, sea salt, all in ghee or olive oil.

 - Learn more about cooking Tender Grassfed Meat: Traditional Ways to Cook Healthy Meatin Stanley Fishman’s book!
 (You really do have to cook grassfed differently than conventional meat.)

 - Similar recipe: Easy Shredded Chicken Tacos

 - Lots more main dish recipe ideas are at that link!

 Sick of planning meals and answering the question, “What am I going to feed these people?”
 No matter what kind of eater you are (traditional, GF, paleo, vegetarian)… Check out these affordable interactive easy-to-use meal plans where the work is done for you.
 NOW recipes also available from Nom Nom Paleo, The Paleo Mom, and Wellness Mama all in one spot!
 You can read over my review here.